-Till received his PhD in sociology from Yale University in 2019 and is a postdoctoral researcher at Bremen University, SOCIUM – Research Center on Inequality and Social Policy, Germany.
+Till received his PhD in sociology from Yale University in 2019 and is a postdoctoral researcher at the Department of Sociology, Vienna University.
+Before coming to Vienna, was as a postdoctoral researcher at Bremen University’s SOCIUM – Reserach Center on Inequality and Social Policy.
 He is a faculty fellow at Yale University’s Center for Cultural Sociology and an assistant editor of the American Journal of Cultural Sociology.

 His book Deserved.
-Economic Memories of the post-1989 Crisis, to be published with Columbia University Press next year, examines popular experiences of the East German and the Czech post-1989 transformations in a comparative perspective.
-The book is based on interviews with 67 respondents.
+Economic Memories after the Fall of the Iron Curtain, published with Columbia University Press in 2023, examines popular experiences of the East German and the Czech post-1989 transformations in a comparative perspective.